Raphael Lea'i: Marist

+Henderson Eels

 Following his time in New Zealand, Lea'i signed with Henderson Eels for the end of the 2019–20 S-League season.
 In his first season he scored 24 goals in seven matches, including a haul of 11 goals in a single match against Real Kakamora.
 At the end of the 2019–20 S-League season, Lea'i was invited to a weeklong trial with A-League side Melbourne Victory.
-During the beginning of the 2021–22 S-League season, he was offered a trial with Turkish Süper Lig side Alanyaspor, however Visa issues caused this to be delayed.
+During the beginning of the 2021–22 Solomon Islands S-League season, he was offered a trial with Turkish Süper Lig side Alanyaspor, however Visa issues caused this to be delayed.

 Velež Mostar

-In January 2023, it was announced that Lea'i was returning to Europe to trial with FK Velež Mostar of the Premier League of Bosnia and Herzegovina.
+In January 2023, it was announced that Lea'i was returning to Europe to trial with Velež Mostar of the Bosnian Premier League.
 It was originally reported that the stint in Bosnia and Herzegovina was only part of the player's preparation for another trial with Alanyaspor.
 However, it was later clarified that Lea'i was traveling to Turkey with Mostar as part of his trial with the club.
-After a successful trial match against NK Neretvanac Opuzen of Croatia's 3.
+After a successful trial match against Neretvanac Opuzen of Croatia's 3.
 NL, Lea'i signed a contract with the club until the end of the 2023–24 season.
 In the process, Lea'i become the first Solomon Islander to sign for a professional club in Europe.

+He scored his first goal for the club on 12 May 2023 on his first start in a game against Igman Konjic.
+In September 2023, Lea'i returned home after bouts of homesickness, staying on the team's books and thus did not appear again with the team at the time of his contract expiration on 30 May 2024.

+Adelaide City

+In June 2024, after his contract with Velež Mostar expired, Lea'i signed for Adelaide City in the National Premier Leagues South Australia.